ropensci/drake/.github/ISSUE_TEMPLATE/trouble.md

 - [ ] Read and abide by `drake`'s [code of conduct](https://github.com/ropensci/drake/blob/master/CODE_OF_CONDUCT.md).
 - [ ] Search for duplicates among the [existing issues](https://github.com/ropensci/drake/issues), both open and closed.
-- [ ] Advanced users: verify that the bug still persists in the current development version (i.e. `remotes::install_github("ropensci/drake")`) and mention the [SHA-1 hash](https://git-scm.com/book/en/v1/Getting-Started-Git-Basics#Git-Has-Integrity) of the [Git commit you install](https://github.com/ropensci/drake/commits/master).
+- [ ] If you think your issue has a quick and definite solution, consider posting to [Stack Overflow](https://stackoverflow.com) under the [`drake-r-package` tag](https://stackoverflow.com/tags/drake-r-package).
+(If you anticipate extended follow-up and discussion, you are already in the right place!)

 ## Description